How to create great listings

 Take good photos.
 Collectors don't like surprises and they don't like to guess.
 So the better the snaps, the less they will worry that there are any hidden nasties.

-Read our Price Guidance for detailed help and suggestions on what price to offer when you create a listing.
+Read our Price Guidance for detailed help on what price to offer when you create a listing.

-If you are able to put the junk outside your property within easy reach of the road, then this will make it a LOT more appealing for collectors.
-Time is money, and it takes much less time to load junk from the kerbside than it does to bring it down from a top floor using a narrow staircase.
+If you are able to put the junk outside within easy reach of the road, the job will be more appealing for collectors.
+Time is money, and it takes less time to load junk from the kerbside than to bring it down from a top floor with a narrow staircase.

-Being available to help doesn't necessarily reduce the price but it is likely to increase the number of collectors that can do the job, because some only work as one man teams.
-By offering to help lift an awkward or heavier item, you make a job a one person team couldn't do, possible.
+If you are willing and able to help load and the job requires 2 people to lift an item, then say so in the 'Describe your junk in detail'.
+This won't necessarily reduce the price but it is likely to increase the number of collectors that can do the job, because some only work as one man teams.
+By offering to help lift an awkward or heavier item, you make possible a job that one person team couldn't do alone.

 Even if you follow all of our tips, sometimes it's just a bad day.
-So rather than overthink the whys and wherefores about why your listing didn't get claimed - sometimes the simplest thing to do is just list your junk again and cross your fingers.
+So rather than overthink why your listing didn't get claimed - sometimes the simplest thing to do is just list your junk again and cross your fingers.
+Find the job in My Activities >History and click on Edit & Repost.

 Pssst.......You may also be interested in the following articles: